d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 net(x)
 ```

-Let's confirm that the model parameters are stored on the same GPU.
+Let us confirm that the model parameters are stored on the same GPU.

 ```{.python .input  n=14}
 net[0].weight.data().ctx